1. What is The Psychotherapy Institute (TPI)?

 4. What is Psychodynamic Psychotherapy?

-Psychodynamic Psychotherapy is based on a form of depth psychology which explores the connection between events in early life (which may be unconscious) and current disturbance and distress.
+Psychodynamic Psychotherapy is based on a form of depth psychology that explores the connection between events in early life (which may be unconscious) and current disturbance and distress.
 The therapy provides a reliable setting for clients to explore past and present fantasies, feelings, dreams, thoughts and memories, which can lead to greater awareness of the magnitude of their core conflicts and issues.
 Particular attention is given to the developing interpersonal relationship with the therapist as a means for exploring new ways of relating, freer of the characteristics that previously caused distress.
-Through this transference relationship, the patient may achieve a new and better resolution of long-standing conflicts and overcome resistances to change and growth.
+Through this transference relationship, the patient may achieve a new and better resolution of long-standing conflicts and overcome resistance to change and growth.
 This relational dimension to the therapy encourages clients to reflect over their current and past relationships and to become increasingly introspective in order to gain a better understanding of their needs, wishes, desires, and behaviors.
-Psychodynamic psychotherapy requires the therapist to remain open and engaged in the presence of uncertainty, tension, and anxiety—that often is experienced by client and therapist alike—while exploring the deeper dimensions of intimate relationships.
+Psychodynamic psychotherapy requires the therapist to remain open and engaged in the presence of uncertainty, tension, and anxiety— that often is experienced by client and therapist alike— while exploring the deeper dimensions of intimate relationships.

 5. What is unique about TPI's training program?

 The training program is central to TPI's mission.
 This means that the number of clients seen in the clinic, the client populations served, and many other aspects of TPI's programs and operation are tailored to the training needs of the staff therapists.
-Most TPI members have long affiliations with TPI and many graduated from the training program themselves during the past thirty years.
+Most TPI members have long affiliations with TPI, and many graduated from the training program themselves during the past thirty years.

 6. Who should apply to the training program?